Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 What are you waiting for?
 Discover the benefits and importance of water sports today!

-Challenging, liberating, explorative and a great source of exercise, the benefits of watersports are manifold.
+Challenging, liberating, explorative and a great source of exercise, watersports have many benefits.
 They're good for the body, mind and soul, and are particularly refreshing in the heat of summer.
 So long as you're confident in water, there's little not to love about them.
-While the above are our five favourites, there are plenty of other water sports to get involved in too, including kayaking, water skiing, white water rafting, parasailing and freediving.
+While we've whizzed you through our five favourites, there are plenty of other water sports to get involved in too, including kayaking, water skiing, white water rafting, parasailing and freediving.
 Whichever activity you choose to embrace, we promise you're in for a treat!
-If you're a real water baby, then perhaps our rundown of the best beaches to visit in UK will equally be of interest to you – you never know, you may discover a dream location where you can put your newfound hobby to good practice.
+If you're a real water baby, then perhaps our rundown of the best beaches to visit in the UK will equally be of interest to you.
+You never know, you may discover a dream location where you can put your newfound hobby to good practice.
 If, however, your appreciation for open waters doesn't run so deep and you prefer to keep your activities land-based, maybe our essential tips for getting into running will instead encourage you to pick up a new sport this summer!
 With warm days ahead, it's prime time to work up a sweat...

 Choose your size